lucidchin/IGME-235-Fall-2020/exercises/rwd-webhunt.md

 # Exercise: Responsive Web Design Webhunt

-Your mission:  Locate a website that showcases Responsive Web Design.
+Your mission:  Locate a (unique*) website that showcases many aspects of Responsive Web Design.
+Count the features and document it on the shared Slack channel.

+*by unique, we mean that it hasn't been picked by anyone else so far.
+(The earlier you do this exercise, the easier that will be).

-## Do the following, individually:
+## Do the following:

 Search on the web for a website that features responsive mobile web design.